Base

 contains? : (T<A> ~ Collection, A) -> Bool contains?(collection, elem)

-To check if a key is contained within a map, use key?()
+To check if a key is contained within a map, use key?(), not

 and its associated value, which isn't usually what you want.